confluentinc/schema-registry/docs/security.rst

 is most likely `kafka`.
 The Schema Registry's principal must have the correct service name, too.
 Otherwise, the Schema Registry will fail to create the `_schemas` topic, which will cause a leader not available error in the DEBUG log.
 The Schema Registry log will show `org.apache.kafka.common.errors.TimeoutException: Timeout expired while fetching topic metadata` when Kafka does not set ZooKeeper ACLs but the Schema Registry does.
+The Schema Registry's service name can be set either with `kafkastore.sasl.kerberos.service.name` or in the JAAS file.

 If the Schema Registry has a different service name than Kafka, at this time `zookeeper.set.acl` must be set to `false` in both the Schema Registry and Kafka.